 Rio Grande Placemats or Runner

-These machine washable placemats or runner are very quick and easy to weave.
+These placemats or runners are very quick and easy to weave.
 The warp floats are achieved with two pick-up sticks adding a beautiful design feature.

 Weave structure: pick-up technique

 Equipment needed: Rigid Heddle Loom; 20" weaving width; 12-dent reed; 1 shuttle

 Note: some color substitutions have been made due to availability.

 Finished size: 4 placemats 17" x 11 1/2" each or one runner 17" x 56".
 You can also make two shorter runners.

 Best of Handwoven: Rigid Heddle Pattern Book 1 from Long Thread Media.